OUR GRANTMAKING PHILOSOPHY

 - Health and Safety— We raise community health standards by increasing access to medical services, nutritional meals, as well supporting programs to prevent all forms of abuse affecting youth.

-- Care for Orphans — We support orphanages and programs addressing the basic needs of orphans and vulnerable children throughout the world to provide greater opportunity for the children to thrive.
+- Care for Orphans — We support programs addressing the basic needs of orphans and vulnerable children throughout the world to provide greater opportunity for the children to thrive.

 - Enrichment— We fund programs that go the extra mile in enriching the mind, body, and spirit of vulnerable children.